Three invariants of strange attractors derived through hypergeometric entropy: Summary and conclusions

 The proposed method was verified using experimental chaotic time series generated by six strange attractor systems.
 They were two discrete maps (logistic and H\'{e}non maps) and four continuous flows (Lorenz, R\"{o}ssler, Duffing--Ueda and Langford attractors).
 The hypergeometric estimator $\widetilde\cH_{m}$ was used to estimate the three chaotic invariants simultaneously via nonlinear regression analysis, without needing separate estimations for each invariant.
 Except for the Langford attractor, for which relevant previous studies were unavailable, our simulation results closely reproduced the known theoretical or/and experimental values of the correlation dimension and entropy, while also providing new knowledge on the estimates of the correlation concentration.

 Further, based on the experimental evidence and analytical observations, a conjecture was made concerning the relation between the chaotic invariants and the underlying probability measure.
 The PDF of the distances between the reconstruction vectors was conjectured to be described by the PDF of mixed incomplete beta distributions whose parameters involved the spectrum of the chaotic invariants.
 All these results and conclusions provided an improved and deeper understanding of the geometrical and dynamical properties of chaotic systems.
+Its connection to the extreme value theory (e.g., \cite{Caby19}) would also be an interesting subject to explore.

 Still, it should be emphasised that all the above concepts have been formulated in a purely deterministic setting, driven by theoretical motivations and considerations.
 Therefore, the findings and implications of this paper would be only valid for infinite and noise-free time series of a dynamical system, at least for now.
 In the real world, noise is inherently present in almost all observational time series, and only short time series are available in general.
 Consequently, the finite resolution and duration of the time series will break the invariance property of the correlation dimension, entropy and concentration.
 Future works may follow to address these limitations by extending the currently developed framework to be applied to the real-world time series arising from various natural phenomena.